pradeepcho-exe/pradeepcho-exe/README.md

-- 👋 Hi, I’m Pradeep Kumar Chokkahalli Prabhaka
+## 👋 Hi, I’m Pradeep Kumar Chokkahalli Prabhakar
 - 👀 I’m interested in working with Data, Analyzing it, Visualizing it, Deriving Key Insights.
 Overall making sense out of it.
 - 🌱 I’m currently pursuing MS in Business Analytics at The University of Texas at Dallas.
 - 💞️ I’m looking to collaborate on Data Science Projects.